 0667 Full Year .5 Credit Grades 10-12

 Unified Physical Education provides a unique opportunity for students with and without disabilities to come together through ongoing developmentally appropriate educational and physical activities.
 This course is structured around state and national physical education standards and grade level outcomes, which include gaining the knowledge and skills necessary to maintain a health-enhancing level of fitness.
 Additionally, the class supports the development of leadership skills for all students, and the empowerment of all students to help create a more inclusive and accepting school environment for all students.
-Students who are current members of the Best Buddies or Unified Sports are encouraged to take this course.
+Students who are current members of Best Buddies or Unified Sports are encouraged to take this course.

 ADAPTIVE PHYSICAL EDUCATION